mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 ## 2. Manual Installation

 ### Download
-At the time this post was written the latest release of R is version 3.6.3.
+At the time this post was written, the latest release of R was version 3.6.3.
 It has been updated to the latest release version 4.2.1 of R, named "Funny-Looking Kid".
 As of version 4.2.0 the R software is only available as 64-bit, meaning that it will not install on a 32-bit version of Windows 10.

 The installer for Windows 10 can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} R 4.2.1 for Windows (ca. 79 MB, 64-bit)](https://cloud.r-project.org/bin/windows/base/R-4.2.1-win.exe).